-7.4.3 If event such as absence of White-bellied Sea Eagle during a whole day of monitoring was found during WBSE monitoring, the actions in accordance with the Event and Action Plan should be carried out according to Appendix J.

-7.5 Results and Observations

-7.5.1 To verify the utilization of the area by WBSE, their responses to construction disturbance, as well as the effectiveness of the proposed mitigation measures.
-Since there is no landing point long the western part of SKC, boat survey were used for the monitoring survey.
-The WBSE, monitoring survey was carried out in the morning.
+- 7.4.3 If event such as absence of White-bellied Sea Eagle during a whole day of monitoring was found during WBSE monitoring, the actions in accordance with the Event and Action Plan should be carried out according to Appendix J. - 7.5 Results and Observations - 7.5.1 To verify the utilization of the area by WBSE, their responses to construction disturbance, as well as the effectiveness of the proposed mitigation measures.
+Since there is no landing point long the western part of SKC, boat survey was used for the monitoring survey.
+Two WBSE monitoring surveys were carried out in the morning.
 The weather condition of monitoring survey was shown in Table 7.2.